 My first televised standup performance was on an NBC show called Later, followed by a win on the Star Search-style spinoff, PAX TV’s Destination Stardom.
 I also scored a minor but poignant role in the film Pauly Shore is Dead.

-Writing standup was a natural transition into my current life as a professional writer.
+When I moved to LA, I began my career as a professional TV writer.
 My first television credit was writing game show content for the Whoopi Goldberg/Ellen DeGeneres-helmed incarnation of Hollywood Squares.
 After returning to school at New York Film Academy to learn producing and directing, I was hired to write more reality-based content for HGTV on What’s With That House? and Manland, for ABC’s Wipeout, and Clean House Comes Clean on the Style Network.

 I was then able to land a producer/writer position for E!
 Network’s The Daily 10, where I learned to apply my comedy skills to newly hard-learned entertainment news writing.
 My experience there led to my position as producer for E!
 News, where I cut day-of-air celebrity and pop culture stories.
 I’ve been nominated for six Daytime Emmys®.
 Fancy!